Klimaatlas/KAPy/docs/tutorials/Tutorial02.md

 snakemake -l
 ```

 4. Snakemake has a handy visualisation tool that lets you examine the DAG.
 Try running this command, and then open `dag.png` in a graphics viewer or browser.
 You should be able to see the basic workflow of the pipeline, starting at the left from the primVar_files that serve as inputs, to the i101_files where the indicators are calculated, then aggregated into the ensemble stats, then the arealstats, and then finally the outbook notebook.
+This command uses the `dot` tool installed.
+If you don't have it installed, it can be installed in e.g. ubuntu as part of the `graphviz` package: `sudo apt install graphviz`.
+Make the DAG with the following command.

 ```
 snakemake notebooks --dag | dot -Tpng -Grankdir=LR > dag.png